how do I submit my artwork correctly?

 No white base | white base

 The printing technique for sachets requires PMS colours (PMS = Pantone Matching System; This is a standard in the graphic industry).
-So for evey colour you whish to use you need to choose a number.
-For example: green PMS355 C, or blue PMS 2915 C etc. Please be aware that due to the nature of the printing technique and the small size of the product, small details can be problematic regarding colour registration, meaning that colours can shift slightly from eachother.
+For every colour you wish to use, you need to choose a matching PMS number.
+For example: green PMS355 C, or blue PMS 2915 C, etc. Please be aware that due to the nature of the printing technique and the small size of the product, small details can be problematic regarding colour registration, meaning that colours can shift slightly from each other.

-For tubes there are a couple of possibilities regarding printing technique.
+For tubes, there are a couple of possibilities regarding the printing technique.

-- Offset printing: requires the use of PMS colours.
+- Offset printing (default): requires the use of PMS colours.
 Make sure that all the artwork is made in PMS.

-- Flexo printing: When you want to use full colour design or a design with lots of different gradients, the use of Flexoprinting is needed.
-Bear in mind that it is more expensive and has a longer lead time.
+- Flexo printing: When you want to use a full colour design or a design with lots of different gradients, the use of Flexoprinting is required.
+Note that this is a more expensive technique with a longer lead time.